 Posts by Lindsay Rutherford, Ph.D.

-Lindsay is currently a Scientific Advisor at KCAS Bio, supporting Ligand Binding Assay (LBA) services.
-Lindsay has over 15 years of experience in assay development and previously worked at ICON overseeing the Large Molecule Method development team.
-Prior to her CRO work, Lindsay spent 10 years in the diagnostic and drug development space.
+Lindsay is currently a Senior Scientific Advisor at KCAS Bio, supporting Ligand Binding Assay (LBA) services.
+With more than 15 years of experience in assay development, she previously led the Large Molecule Method Development team at ICON.
+Prior to working in the CRO space, she spent a decade in diagnostics specializing in biomarker discovery and development.
+Her expertise spans the full spectrum of biomarkers and bioanalytical assay design.
 She received her Ph.D. in Chemistry at the University of Arkansas and works out of the Kansas City area.

 ADA Assays: The Key to Immunogenicity in Drug Development Blogs